 Living in the XXI century, you’ve definitely come across technical writing at some point.
 But, you may have been unaware of it.
-Let’s take a brief look at what today’s technical writing is and what it means to all of us.
+So, what is technical writing in today’s world?
+Let’s take a brief look at its types and examples.

 It may be a laundry machine user guide that you open when things go south.
 It may be a car quick start guide that you should probably read not to blow yourself up.
-Musicians need manuals to see what their brand new pedal effects can do.
+Musicians need manuals to see what their brand-new pedal effects can do.
 Graphic designers need user guides to get their heads around powerful graphics software.
 Farmers need them to start using combine harvesters.
 Soldiers need them to master the army equipment.

-It’s all around us.
+Those technical writing examples are all around us.

-The popular opinion may be that nobody reads user manuals, but in fact they’re not meant to be read and enjoyed like books or magazines.
+The popular opinion may be that nobody reads user manuals, but in fact, they’re not meant to be read and enjoyed like books or magazines.
 They’re meant to help, by bringing the right information to the right people, exactly when they need it.